flatironinstitute/sciware/26_DataFormats/main.md

 - Review definitions
 - Consider a few ways to characterize data
 - Discuss what we want files to support
-- Look at some high-level choices about how to structure files
+- Look at some high-level patterns among formats

 Today is about the **trade-offs** imposed by different formats, and making **choices** that fit our situation and goals.